 |$10,000||30,000 = $450.00||20,000 = $250.00||$200.00|

 That is an extra $200.00 in redeemable value for every $10k spent on dining and travel bonus categories.
-Let's look at some other perks which make the Sapphire Reserve more valuable than the Sapphire Preferred.
+While the signup bonus puts the Sapphire Preferred out to an early lead, the Sapphire Reserve has a few perks which make it more valuable than the Sapphire Preferred long term.

 $300 Travel Credit

 The Chase Sapphire Reserve® comes with a $300 travel credit that can be used on everything from airfare, hotels, baggage fees, and Uber/taxi fares.
-Considering that the vast majority of people applying for this card will be doing so in part for its travel benefits, this negates a significant portion of the card's $450 annual fee; effectively you are only $150 out of pocket for the card after the $300 travel credit.
+Considering that the vast majority of people applying for this card will be doing so in part for its travel benefits, this negates close to half of the card's $550 annual fee; effectively you are only $250 out of pocket for the card after the $300 travel credit.

 The $300 travel credit is about as straightforward as it gets.
 Purchase $300+ of travel categorized purchases, and you'll receive $300 in statement credits per cardmember year.